InfoFlow KV: Information-Flow-Aware KV Recomputation for Long Context: Introduction

-In this work, we view selective KV recomputation as an information flow problem, where the goal is to restore the pathways through which retrieved evidence can effectively influence answer generation.
+In this work, we view selective KV recomputation as an information-flow problem, where the goal is to recover the pathways through which retrieved evidence can effectively influence answer generation.
+We use ``information flow'' operationally: it refers to a selected token's ability to affect downstream generation through the model's attention mechanism, rather than to a formal causal analysis of all hidden-state interactions.
 We find that a simple attention-norm criterion from the query to context tokens is highly effective for identifying recomputation targets.
-This signal simultaneously captures semantic relevance, by reflecting query–token affinity, and effective information flow, by identifying tokens that are structurally positioned to propagate information under the global causal attention induced by retrieval and decoding.
-Crucially, this property holds only when attention norms are computed under a RoPE ordering consistent with inference-time decoding, using a global positional reconstruction of retrieved chunks; chunk-local or mismatched positional configurations yield unstable and misleading token rankings.
-Building on this insight, we further propose a retrieved-chunk reordering strategy based on identified information-flow–critical tokens, improving the effectiveness of downstream attention and providing additional validation of our information-flow perspective.
-Extensive experiments on both LLM and VLM benchmarks show that our approach consistently outperforms existing recomputation methods under comparable budgets.
+This signal simultaneously captures semantic relevance, by reflecting query--token affinity, and effective information flow, by identifying tokens that are structurally positioned to propagate information under the global causal attention induced by retrieval and decoding.
+Crucially, this property holds only when attention norms are computed under a positional ordering consistent with inference-time decoding.
+For RoPE-based models, this requires reconstructing global positional assignments for retrieved chunks; chunk-local or mismatched positional configurations yield unstable and misleading token rankings.
+Building on this insight, we further propose a retrieved-chunk reordering strategy for independent chunks, improving the effectiveness of downstream attention and providing additional validation of our information-flow perspective.
+Extensive experiments on both Large Language Model and Vision-Language Model benchmarks show that our approach consistently outperforms existing recomputation methods under comparable budgets.

 While our primary focus is retrieval-augmented generation with precomputed document-level KV caches, the proposed chunking-and-recompute strategy also applies when such caches are unavailable.
 In non-RAG long-context inference, the input can be partitioned into chunks whose KV caches are computed independently, followed by selective recomputation under the global causal mask.
-This yields two practical benefits: (i) in multi-query or interactive settings, prefetched KV caches can be stored and reused to amortize prefilling cost, and (ii) chunk-wise prefilling naturally enables parallel computation across multiple GPUs, since chunks are processed independently prior to recombination and recomputation.
+This use case is most appropriate when chunk-wise prefilling can be amortized across multiple queries or parallelized across devices; it is not intended to replace exact full-context prefilling when the latter is already sufficiently cheap.